My little girl, you are my everything.

 I was in A LOT of pain.
-I went to the bathroom (barely walking at that stage) and I remember thinking I could just lie down on the floor right there and cry rivers.
-I did keep it together though.
-I simply kept reminding myself that I’d be meeting my baby SOON.
+This is when I went to the bathroom and I remember thinking I could just lie down on the floor right there and cry.
+What I was quite impressed with – I kept it together, reminding myself that I’d be meeting my baby SOON.

 The midwife who was looking after me came in and offered me Paracetamol.
 Then she was going to check my cervix.
 She quickly told us not to get discouraged if I was to be only 1 or 2cm dilated.

 Well, she couldn’t believe it herself – I was 5cm dilated (!) and it was time to move to the delivery room.

 I was given a really lovely room, spacious, with a birthing pool and pink/purple lighting which was very soothing.
 Lights were dimmed, it was almost too dark in there.
 But I knew the exact reason why* so it made me feel secure and comfortable.

 *according to my hypnobirthing book: a woman needs to feel secure and relaxed going into labour.
 They compare it to going to the bathroom (= privacy) or going to bed (= dark room, comfortable space to relax).
 All about that oxytocin.